Workshop

 Warehouse 50, Project Space | Google Pin

-Each workshop session will be followed by a round of discussion, along with refreshments.
+Each workshop session was followed by a round of discussion, along with refreshments.

 About the Resident